Eng-YasminKotb/NodeJS_Level1/Module_2: Starting with NodeJS/README.md

 - exports a funs inside the module--> exports.[fun_Name]=[fun_Name]
 - imports as we discussed:

-       1) just use the key word 'require' and assign it to a variable
+       1) just use the keyword require and assign it to a variable.

-       2) then write the `modulename.` and you will get a list of functions that exsits oready in your custom module.
+       2) then write the modulename and you will get a list of functions that exsits oready in your custom module.